SilentHubba/NBA-Player-Comparison/README.md

 Instructions For Installation:
 1. Download main_page.py
 2. Ensure the packages are installed in the python environment.
+This includes numpy, pandas, matplotlib, nba_api, and tkinter.
 3. Run the python file with 'python3 main_page.py' in the terminal or some other method of choice.
 The program will generate the csv files automatically.

 Potential Updates: